scottmai/trojan-dining/README.md

 # trojan-dining

+# Setup Instructions

-- If you haven't already, install Visual Studio Code
+- Install Visual Studio Code
     - https://code.visualstudio.com/download
     - You can use whatever editor you like but I highly recommend VS Code